Helen Eugenia Hagan: Life

 In 1920 Hagan married John Taylor Williams of Morristown, New Jersey but continued her concert career.
+She filed for divorce in February 1925: “The well known physician is alleged to have broken a bone in the hand of his wife, papers in the suit set forth”….”she has been compelled to give up concert work since the fracture of her hand.”
 They divorced ca. 1931.

 She had a music studio in Morristown for at least a decade and was the first African American woman admitted to the Morristown Chamber of Commerce.
 She taught at the Mendelssohn Conservatory of Music in Chicago and pursued a Masters of Arts degree from Teachers College, Columbia University.
-In the 1930s she served as dean of music at Bishop College in Marshall, Texas.
+In 1932 took the position of dean of music at Bishop College in Marshall, Texas, where she served until September 1936.
 She also continued to work as a choir director and church organist.
 She died in New York City after an extended illness.

 On September 29, 2016, a crowdfunded monument for Hagan's previously unmarked grave was unveiled at New Haven's Evergreen Cemetery, and the day was declared "Women Making Music Day" by New Haven mayor Toni Harp.
 The New Haven Symphony Orchestra's season opening concert that evening was performed in Ms. Hagan's honor.

 The only known video footage of Helen Hagen is in the 1954 New York Board of Education documentary Let Us Break Bread Together, where she is shown performing in a school context.

 Works

 The Piano Concerto is the only work by Helen Hagan to survive.
 In 2014 Lola Perrin and the Ivory Duo Piano Ensemble made a transcription from the 1912 manuscript to create a performable version in a piano reduction.
-In 2022 pianist Samantha Ege recorded a two piano version on her album Black Renaissance Woman.
+In 2022, pianist Samantha Ege recorded a two piano version on her album Black Renaissance Woman.
 Composer and Yale School of Music alum Soomin Kim has re-orchestrated the work based on the existing sources.
 The new version was first performed by the Yale Philharmonia and Samantha Ege on October 21, 2022.

 Her other compositions, including songs, piano pieces, a violin sonata (pre-1912), and string quartets, have all been lost.
 The New Haven Symphony Orchestra is an active advocate for Ms. Hagan's legacy and encourages anyone who might be in possession of a score or manuscript of her music to please contact the Symphony.